YaoyaoBae/Feon/README.md

 ## Version
 Current:1.0.0
 ## Requirements
 Numpy is a must.
 Matplotlib is needed for visualization.
-Mpmath is need for Matrix derivation.
+Mpmath is needed for Matrix derivation.
 ## Installation
 ```
 Using pip: